CFTs on Riemann Surfaces of genus $g\geq 1$: The Virasoro -point function

-where $P^{(\text{G-even})}$ and $P^{(\text{G-odd})}$ are rational functions of $x$.
+where $\Theta^{[1]}$ and $\Theta^{[y]}$ are rational functions of $x$.
 We have

-The l.h.s.\ is $O(1)$ in $x$ for finite $x$ and away from $p=0$ (so wherever $x$ is a good coordinate) while the r.h.s.\ is holomorphic in $y(x)$ for finite $x$ and away from $p'=0$ (so wherever $y$ is a good coordinate).
+The l.h.s.\ is $O(1)$ in $x$ for finite $x$ and away from $p=0$ (so wherever $x$ is an admissible coordinate) while the r.h.s.\ is holomorphic in $y(x)$ for finite $x$ and away from $p'=0$ (so wherever $y$ is an admissible coordinate).
 The r.h.s.\ does not actually depend on $y$ but is a function of $x$ alone.
-Since the loci $p=0$ and $p'=0$ do nowhere coincide, we conclude that $P^{(\text{G-even})}$ is an \textit{entire} function on $\C$.
-It remains to check that $P^{(\text{G-even})}$ has a pole of the correct order at $x=\infty$.
+Since the loci $p=0$ and $p'=0$ do nowhere coincide, we conclude that $\Theta^{[1]}$ is an \textit{entire} function on $\C$.
+It remains to check that $\Theta^{[1]}$ has a pole of the correct order at $x=\infty$.
 We have

-\begin{enumerate} \item If $n$ is even, then $p\langle T(x)\rangle^{(\text{G-even})}=O(x^{n-4})$ as $x\rechts\infty$, by part \ref{behaviour of one-point function in infinity}.
-By eqs (\ref{p<T(x)>}) and (\ref{p' squared over p}), $P^{(\text{G-even})}(x)$ has degree $n-2$ in $x$.
+\begin{enumerate} \item If $n$ is even, then $p\langle T(x)\rangle^{[1]}=O(x^{n-4})$ as $x\rechts\infty$, by part \ref{behaviour of one-point function in infinity}.
+By eqs (\ref{p<T(x)>}) and (\ref{p' squared over p}), $\Theta^{[1]}(x)$ has degree $n-2$ in $x$.
 Moreover,

-\item If $n$ is odd, then $p \langle T(x)\rangle^{(\text{G-even})}=\frac{c}{32}a_0x^{n-2}\1+O(x^{n-3})$ as $x\rechts\infty$, by eq.\ (\ref{behaviour of T in infinity if n is odd}).
-Thus $P^{(\text{G-even})}(x)$ has degree $n-2$ in $x$.
+\item If $n$ is odd, then $p \langle T(x)\rangle^{[1]}=\frac{c}{32}a_0x^{n-2}\1+O(x^{n-3})$ as $x\rechts\infty$, by eq.\ (\ref{behaviour of T in infinity if n is odd}).
+Thus $\Theta^{[1]}$ has degree $n-2$ in $x$.
 Moreover, by eq.\ (\ref{p<T(x)>}) and eq.\ (\ref{p' squared over p}),

 \end{enumerate} Likewise, we have